Senior Finance October 18, 2025

 The Gap Medicare Doesn’t Fill

-What catches many families off guard: Medicare does not cover long-term care.
-Medicare will pay for short-term skilled nursing after a hospital stay (up to 100 days, with copays starting at day 21), but it was never designed to cover ongoing custodial care — help with bathing, dressing, eating, and daily living.
+The part that blindsides families: Medicare does not cover long-term care.
+It’ll pay for short-term skilled nursing after a hospital stay (up to 100 days, with copays kicking in at day 21), but that’s it.
+Medicare was never designed to cover the ongoing custodial care that most people actually need — help with bathing, dressing, eating, getting through the day.

 1. Out-of-Pocket Savings

-The most straightforward option: pay from your retirement savings, investments, or other personal assets.
+The most direct route: pay out of retirement savings, investments, or whatever other assets you’ve accumulated.

 Pros: